 I’m going to level with you about something here …

-Croatia is a great country in which to get your party on.
+Croatia is a great country for getting your party on.

 This is a country where the clubs go all night, the drinks flow heavily, and there is a scene no matter your age or interest.

-I realize this kind of thing isn’t for everyone, but if you’re interested in hitting the town while in Croatia, then consider traveling to Pag Island, Split, Murter Island, Hvar, Dubrovnik, or Brac – they’re all famous for their nightclubs and music festivals.
+I realize this kind of thing isn’t for everyone, but if you’re interested in hitting the town while in Croatia, then consider traveling to Pag Island, Split, Murter Island, Hvar, Dubrovnik, or Brac’s Zlatni Rat beach – they’re all famous for their nightclubs and music festivals.

 Or, consider going on Yacht Week!